-Funds sourced from 'staff collections' does not constitute funding by FRV.
+Funds sourced from 'employee collections' does not constitute funding by FRV.

-All non-token gifts given to FRV staff will be recorded in FRV's Gifts Benefits and Hospitality Register in accordance with requirements under the Financial Management Act 1994.
+All non-token gifts given to FRV employees will be recorded in FRV's Gifts Benefits and Hospitality Register in accordance with requirements under the Financial Management Act 1994.